Programs

 The Richland County Community Diabetes Project (RCCDP) was developed by the Richland Health Network, a unique partnership among the Richland County Health Department, the Sidney Health Center and the Richland County Commission on Aging.
 This network provides a variety of services to frontier agricultural communities in Richland and McCone counties in eastern MT, several hours drive from any major towns or cities.
 Severe winters further isolate these communities and limit opportunities for physical activity.
 Change typically comes slowly here.

-The RCCDP is dedicated to building a community environment that supports diabetes self management.
+The RCCDP was dedicated to building a community environment that supported diabetes self management.
 Focus groups conducted during the project’s planning phase identified a desire in the community for more information about diabetes.
 Although health care providers were reported as the most important source of information for managing their care, the participants wanted practical, understandable information that they could apply in their daily lives.

 To address this need, RCCDP created the Diabetes Education and Support Group.
-At the monthly meetings, participants learn and talk about topics related to diabetes.
-These meetings are free and open to the public.
+At the monthly meetings, participants learned and talked about topics related to diabetes.
+These meetings were free and open to the public.
 The RCCDP also developed an ADA-recognized Diabetes Education Center.
-Housed at the Sidney Health Center and coordinated by the Richland County Health Department, the center helps strengthen the clinical-community partnership.
-Other interventions that bring diabetes self management into the everyday lives of the community include a walking club, weight-loss program, worksite wellness activities and, of course, the Tasty Fork contest.
+Housed at the Sidney Health Center and coordinated by the Richland County Health Department, the center helped strengthen the clinical-community partnership.
+Other interventions that brought diabetes self management into the everyday lives of the community included a walking club, weight-loss program, worksite wellness activities and, of course, the Tasty Fork contest.

 Prior to the creation of the RCCDP, few resources existed outside the clinic setting.
 Community agencies and clinical providers seldom talked together about diabetes self management.
-RCCDP has changed all that by linking clinical and community care models to strengthen the continuum of care throughout the area’s health care system.
-The project has brought these groups together for regular discussion, and as a result, several diabetes self management, health education and health promotion interventions have been implemented.
+RCCDP changed all that by linking clinical and community care models to strengthen the continuum of care throughout the area’s health care system.
+The project brought these groups together for regular discussion, and as a result, several diabetes self management, health education and health promotion interventions were implemented.

-The key to each of these interventions has been the involvement of the larger community in the project and coming together around the goal of bettering residents’ health.
-Collaboration has greatly increased since RCCDP demonstrated how a frontier community with limited resources can successfully build community supports for diabetes self management.
+The key to each of these interventions was the involvement of the larger community in the project and coming together around the goal of bettering residents’ health.
+Collaboration greatly increased since RCCDP demonstrated how a frontier community with limited resources can successfully build community supports for diabetes self management.

 Summary